reef-technologies/cookiecutter-rt-django/features.md

 - Forward secrecy ciphers
 - Overall ssllabs security class:
   A+ 100/100/90/90 (to keep compatibility with some older clients)
+- Optional fingerprinting of users on backend and frontend sides

 ## Reliability